fifth-postulate/finding-the-planets/book/src/science/discovery.md

 indirect observation.

 ## Direct observation
-Direct observation entails taking an telescope and searching the sky in the hope of spotting an exo-planet.
+Direct observation entails taking a telescope and searching the sky in the hope of spotting an exo-planet.
 Unfortunately the chances of this happening are very low.
 Where we can take a telescope and point it at Jupiter and discover a few of her moons, exo-planets are so far away and often so dim, it is impractical